rx-angular/rx-angular/.github/ISSUE_TEMPLATE/bug_report.md

 # Steps to Reproduce the Issue
 <!--
-Explain in detail hoe to reproduce the issue:
+Explain detailed information about the steps how to reproduce this specific bug

-1. Do Something
-2. ???
-3. Bug

 In best case provide a [stackblitz](stackblitz.com) example